LuKC1024/hypercoercion-and-framework-wgt2020/Reviews.md

 ✔ l.234:  A closing parenthesis is missing after "observe(v".

 ✔ At some point, it should be noted that polarity of blame labels is not treated.
+> KC: I have noted at line 84.

 ✔ In Figure 9, metavariable p should be h?